 The only slight issue the market leader has it that it has a lot of drones on the market, and they aren't necessarily as clearly differentiated as they could be.
 However, we will help you through that particular minefield, so don't fret.

 Why do we say the DJI Mavic?
 Because for us, it serves up the best blend of 4K/12-megapixel videos images, ease and fun when flying, and portability when not flying (it folds up).

 The iOS and Android apps are excellent, and then the dedicated controller is there if you want to take the drone much further than mobile Wi-Fi will allow.

 How to choose the best drone for you

-The quality of the materials, the range and power of the drone, and the specifications of the accessories (primarily the camera) are the main factors that affect a drone's price.
+The quality of the materials, the range and power of the drone, and the specifications of the accessories - primarily the camera - are the main factors that affect a drone's price.

 Finally, if you have no desire to shoot video and stills from the air but still want to get droning, try joining a race club and dart through an obstacle course of disused buildings and woodland.
 Racing drones are also equipped with a camera but it's so the pilot can see where he's going.
 You'll still crash anyway, though.